NLnetLabs/simdzone/README.md

 quite a lot research in applying SIMD operations for base64 decoding and it seems converting domain names to wire format can benefit from SIMD treatment as well.

-Apart from that, the current implementation applies a table to lookup the parse function for each field.
-I have a hunch that instead of generating a table we can benefit from simply generating the parse function for each record type instead.
-That will probably speedup the process a lot.